ThePierreJacquin/spotifyBarRaceChart/README.md

 However, i did not find free, easy to access options to automatically parse those files.
 I did it myself, and added a fun "bar race chart" to visualise your top ranking artists/songs/albums over time

-Here is a quick preview of how it works - https://youtu.be/LGEChTJqsXs The app is up on https://thepierrejacquin-spotifybarracechart-spotifybrc-ejsecw.streamlit.app/
+Here is a quick preview of how it works - https://youtu.be/LGEChTJqsXs The app is up on watchitornot.streamlit.app